-The eToro platform provides you with the ability to interact, follow and copy other traders, strategies and/or portfolios by using the information, as well as providing you with "social trading features".
-Social trading features include detailed account information, trading histories, risk profiles, and other information in relation to eToro traders, strategies and/or portfolios that may be useful to you when deciding whether to copy such eToro trader, strategy and/or portfolio.
+The etoro platform provides you with the ability to interact, follow and copy other traders, strategies and/or portfolios by using the information, as well as providing you with "social trading features".
+Social trading features include detailed account information, trading histories, risk profiles, and other information in relation to etoro traders, strategies and/or portfolios that may be useful to you when deciding whether to copy such etoro trader, strategy and/or portfolio.